 Below is a summary of the most relevant plans and strategy for the Oakura Bay community.
 For more information on all WDC plans and strategies, visit the Whangarei District Council website

 An Annual Plan is produced in the years when Council does not prepare a Long Term Plan (LTP).
-Council describe it as a ‘stead as you go’ plan.
+Council describe it as a ‘steady as you go’ plan.
 The Annual Plan outlines all the projects and work that WDC plans to undertake in the coming year.
 It also fine tunes the costs and funding for projects originally proposed in the LTP.
-The 2019-2020 Annual Plan was adopted by Council on Thursday, 27 June 2019.
+The latest 2022-2023 Annual Plan has now been adopted by Council.

-As a result of consultation with our community, WDC has allocated a $20,000 grant to help with consenting requirements for the proposed wetland project (p.20 of the Annual Plan).
+As a result of consultation with our community, WDC allocated a $80,000 grant in the 2022-2023 Annual Plan for a children’s playground to be constructed in the Sports Complex area.
+Also a grant from an earlier Annual Plan to assist with consenting requirements for the proposed wetland project has been rolled over.

 COASTAL MANAGEMENT STRATEGY STRUCTURE PLAN: PART III OAKURA